amygits/three-server-menu-options/README.md

-# Assignment 4 Activity 1
+# 3 Server w Menu Options
 ## Description
 This application has 3 different run methods with different server implementations.
 The base program allows users to add strings to a list using JSON objects and then gives them options to remove a string, reverse a string, display the list, or quit.
 Multiple users joining the same client will get access to the same list